the mass lab logo

 About

 The Laboratory for Modelling and Analytics of Software and Systems (MASS Lab) is Professor Hui Chen’s research group at the City University of New York.
 The group is investigating a multi-pronged approach for engineering large and complex software and networked systems.
-For instance, analyzing how developers interact with IDEs allows us to predict development activities and to improve these productivity tools; observing software changes in software projects provides us opportunity not only to discover software architecture and common bugs, but also to suggest coding solutions.

 The group welcomes collaborations with industry and with motivated graduate and undergraduate students.
 Please contact Professor Hui Chen if you are interested in joining the research group.